 UK Parliamentary Election

-The Boundary Commission for Scotland has published its initial proposals for a new map of UK Parliamentary constituencies in Scotland.
-Part of its 2018 review, the publication marks the start of a 12 week public consultation on the proposals, running until Wednesday, 11 January 2017.
+The Boundary Commission for Scotland today published its revised proposals for UK Parliamentary constituencies in Scotland as part of its 2018 review.
+An eight-week public consultation exercise on the proposals has begun, finishing on 11 December.

 The UK Parliament has decided to reduce the number of constituencies from 650 to 600.
 In Scotland this means that 59 constituencies will be reduced to 53.

 As set out in legislation, each of the remaining 51 constituencies must:

 - Not exceed the maximum permitted area of 13,000 square kilometers and

 - Be within five per cent of the UK electoral quota of 74,769.2 (that is, to have between 71,031 and 78,507 electors), except where a constituency is larger than 12,000 square kilometers when it may have few fewer than 71,031 electors)